PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 **`smart validate` reports fewer backends than expected** — only `onnxruntime` and `jax` are built by this stack; TensorFlow/LibTorch RedisAI backends are not part of `stack.toml` here.

-**`from foampilot import FoamCase` works but `FoamCase.run()` cannot import SmartSim/SmartRedis** — load the CSC runtime first with `source "$BASE_SCRATCH/Python4SmartSim.sh"`.
+**`from foampilot import FoamCase, FoamRun` works but `FoamCase.run()` cannot import SmartSim/SmartRedis** — load the CSC runtime first with `source "$BASE_SCRATCH/Python4SmartSim.sh"`.
 The PyPI package intentionally does not install public `smartsim`/`smartredis` releases because this guide uses the pinned SmartSim-CSC stack.

 **`PATH`/`LD_LIBRARY_PATH` grows on repeated sourcing** — shouldn't happen; the loader's `path_prepend` checks for existing entries.